 Initially, its length was a whopping 270 metres long but, over time, this has gotten shorter and now stands at only 204 metres.

 This truss bridge is built with carved wooden panels and triangular trusses.
 It’s also unique as it has a series of fine triangle paintings inside that tell the story of Lucerne’s history.

-It’s one of three historic wooden footbridge in Lucerne.
-The others being the Hofbrücke (unfortunately this has been destroyed) and the Spreuerbrücke.
+It’s one of three historic wooden footbridges in Lucerne.
+The others were the Hofbrücke (unfortunately this has been destroyed) and the Spreuerbrücke.

 Before the Chapel Bridge was built, there was an octagonal water tower or wasserturm that stood here.

 The history of the Chapel Bridge and Water Tower in Lucerne